afiniate/blog/_posts/2012-04-08-setting-up-a-reasonable-mlton-development-environment-in-emacs.md

 some good news about that.
 The bad news is that MLton doesn't really work that well with Flymake, at all.
 There are two reasons for this.
-The first reason is that MLton is a slow compiler and the second is that it can't compile a just a single file (as flymake requires), it needs to compile the entire project.
+The first reason is that MLton is a slow compiler and the second is that it can't compile just a single file (as flymake requires), it needs to compile the entire project.
 Both of these reasons stem from the fact that MLton is a whole program compiler.
 It needs access to all the source for a project to build that project.
 Now that we